Shirkanesi/ArtemisTutorMapper/README.md

 # ArtemisTutorMapper

 *Note: This tool has not been fully tested and therefore might cause issues.
 This IS work in progress.
-However, in theory, there <u>shouldn't</u> be any problems using it.*
+However, in theory, there <u>shouldn't</u> be any problems using it.
+Technically Artemis has a limit for how many assessments a tutor can have open at once, however, I had no posibillity the test whether this causes an issue.*

 The platform Artemis does not offer a possibility for tutors to correct their **own** students.
 This project provides a workaround for this by allowing tutors to start the correction of submissions of their own students at once